ichcc/test-tasks/README.md

 # test-tasks

-## task 1 Calculate Sum of elements from the matrix main diagonal
+## Task 1 Calculate Sum of elements from the matrix main diagonal

 ### Input Format